Blythe Colour Works, which has dominated the life of Cresswell for over a hundred years, could be on its last lap.

 Even in the 1980s, it employed over 500 workers.
 Now, just around 60 remain and the ground-space covered by the firm has shrunk in thirty from twenty acres to just one.

 There is a little hope though.
 Johnson Matthey has started a ‘consultation process’ with the workforce – and maybe someone will come up with a bright idea on how to continue… Let’s hope that something turns up.

 The consultation process lasts until the end of this month.

 Of course, it’s a fact that many, many people living in Draycott & Cresswell will have strong memories of the Colour Works, and also of the famous names associated with the works – names such as the Wildbloods and the Vavasours.

 Cresswell’s own historian, Barry Phillips (a Colours man himself), already has a large collection of documents and photos relating to the one hundred years of the Colour Works history.

-If you have memories, or photos and documents, that you would like to share, or to talk about, please get in touch with him.
-He’d love to hear from you!
+If you have memories, or photos and documents, that you would like to share, or to talk about, please get in touch with us at this website.

 In the meantime… it’s fingers crossed…